Quasaur/thoughts/content/THOUGHTS/WHEN-JESUS-RETURNS.md

 ---
-creationdate: 2022-08-31
-creationdatetime: 19:29
-zettelkasten: 202208311929
+title: "Thought: WHEN JESUS RETURNS"
+draft: false
+aliases:
+- "Thought: On the Last Day"
-aliases: [On the Last Day, At the Last Trump]
+- "Thought: At the Last Trump"
 ---
-# WHEN JESUS RETURNS
+# Thought: WHEN JESUS RETURNS
+> [!Thought]
-…and with Him choirs of angels that outnumber demons and humans combined, it’s over (the deception, delusion and lies).
-NOW is the time to turn off the TV, radio and phone.
-NOW is the time for weeping, mourning, repenting, begging for mercy and praying.
+> …and with Him choirs of angels that outnumber demons and humans combined, it’s over (the deception, delusion and lies).
+> NOW is the time to turn off the TV, radio and phone.
+> NOW is the time for weeping, mourning, repenting, begging for mercy and praying.

 ## Dataview
 ptopic:: [[topic-HISTORY]]
 type:: #type/thought
-title:: "TITLE"
-level:: 3
-social:: [ #apocalypse #demons #angels #spirituality #life ]
+title:: "Thought: WHEN JESUS RETURNS" level:: 3 social:: [ #apocalypse #demons #angels #spirituality #life ]